kbroman/knitr_knutshell/pages/markdown.md

 If you use [RStudio](http://www.rstudio.com), the simplest way to convert a Markdown document to html is to open the document within RStudio.
-(And really, you probably want to _create_ the document in RStudio.)
-When you open a Markdown document in RStudio, you'll see a "Preview HTML" button right above the document.
-Press this, and another window will open, with a preview of the result.
+When you open a Markdown document in RStudio, you'll see a "Preview HTML" button just above the document.
+Click that, and another window will open, with a preview of the result.
 You can then click "Save As" or even "Publish".
 The latter will publish the document to the web (where it will be viewable by _anyone_).

 Another a nice feature in RStudio: when you open a Markdown document, you'll see a little "MD" button.
-Press that, and you'll get see a convenient "Markdown Quick Reference" document: a cheat-sheet on the Markdown syntax.
+Click that, and you'll get see a convenient "Markdown Quick Reference" document: a cheat-sheet on the Markdown syntax.
 Like [@StrictlyStat](https://twitter.com/StrictlyStat/status/423178160968970240),